idris-hackers/atom-language-idris/README.md

  - Showing the types of meta-variables (ctrl-alt-t)
  - Show the doc of a variable (ctrl-alt-d)

-It is rather finicky, and doesn't have very good error-handling yet.
-You will probably need to find the config for the module and put in the full path for the `idris` executable, because Atom doesn't use the search-path of your shell.
+## Usage

+The package should work after installation.
+The only thing you might need to set is the path to the `idris` executable in the config of this package.
+If it doesn't work it's probably a bug.

+There is a tutorial on how to use the editor under [`documentation/tutorial.md`](https://github.com/idris-hackers/atom-language-idris/documentation/tutorial).

-## Todo:
+## Todo

  - Add better support for drawing attention to error-messages
  - Improve the syntax-highlighting (the current is base on the Sublime plugin)